eppofahmi/dataplot/README.md

 ## Waffle Chart

-Waffle charts is a nice way of showing the categorical composition of the total population.
-Though there is no direct function, it can be articulated by smartly maneuvering the ggplot2 using geom_tile() function.
-The below template should help you create your own waffle.

 Plot Waffle merupakan cara lain untuk menunjukkan komposisi kategorikal dari total populasi.
 Plot ini bisa menjadi alternatif dari pie jika plot tersebut dianggap terlalu umum.
 Di dalam `ggplot2` plot waffle bisa dibuat dengan menggunakan fungsi `geom_tile()` .
 Berikut adalah contohnya.

 ```{r}